seqwalt/LunarLander/README.md

 # LunarLander
 Direct collocation is used to obtain an optimal trajectory for a lunar lander simulation.
 This is the final project for MATH 514 - Numerical Analysis.
-To run the code, \verb|sdf| Below are some gifs that demonstrate various examples.
+To run the code, the three main dependencies `numpy`, `ipopt`, and 'pyomo' need to be installed.
+The file `lander_sim.py` can be run in order to solve the optimal control problem, simulate the dynamics, then create a movie of the simulation.
+Below are some gifs that demonstrate various examples.

 -Example of optimal trajectory with path shown: